Gillingham, Kent: Etymology

-The first letter of the town's name is pronounced with a soft 'g' (as in 'ginger'), compared to the hard 'g' (as in 'girl') used for Gillingham, Dorset and Gillingham, Norfolk.
-In some older texts, it is referred to as Jillyingham Water.
-The name probably originates from the Gylling næs in Jutland.
-The suffix -ingas is the Latinized version of inge, an ethnonym for the Ingaevones.
-The suffix -ham is the Old English for "homestead, village, manor or estate."
-The suffix -hamm is the Old English for enclosure, land hemmed by water or marsh or higher ground, land in a riverbend, rivermeadow or promontory".
-Both appear as -ham in modern place-names.
-Attributions to a personal name Gilla are examples of non-historical founding myths.
+Gillingham's name is Old English in origin and means "the homestead of Gylla's people".
+The names of Gillingham in Dorset and Gillingham in Norfolk have the same etymology, despite the differing pronunciation.

 Status

 Gillingham became an urban district under the Local Government Act 1894, gaining municipal borough status in 1903.
 John Robert Featherby was the first mayor of the Borough of Gillingham.
 In 1928 Rainham was added to the Gillingham Borough.
-Under the Local Government Act 1972 it became a non-metropolitan district covering Gillingham, Hempstead, Wigmore and Rainham.
+Under the Local Government Act 1972 it became a non-metropolitan district which also covered Hempstead, Wigmore and Rainham.
 This district was abolished in 1998 before it merged with the other Medway Towns (in the City of Rochester-upon-Medway district) under the 1990s UK local government reform, to become part of the Medway unitary authority.

 Town hall

 The Municipal Buildings in Canterbury Street were built as council offices for Gillingham Borough Council.
 They were opened by the Lord Mayor of London, Sir George Broadbridge, on 25 September 1937.
 The Lord Mayor was received at Gillingham Railway Station by a guard of honour of boys of HMS Arethusa.
 Before the Second World War, air raid sirens were placed on the Municipal Buildings, and the local Civil Defence headquarters were in a single-storey building, to the rear of the car park.
 In about 1953, beneath part of the car park, Gillingham Borough Control Centre was built underground.

 When Gillingham Borough Council later merged with Rochester upon Medway to form the unitary Medway Authority in 1998, the buildings were still used as council offices and for meetings for several years afterwards.
 Later, Medway Council then moved into the former Lloyd's of London headquarters at Chatham Gun Wharf, and the Municipal Buildings were considered surplus to requirements.
 They were sold off in 2008 under a contract which turned them into a residential care home.